Timeline

 2023—The University paused the process of lodging a resource consent application to Wellington City Council for the demolition of Gordon Wilson Flats, due to financial sustainability concerns.

-March 2024—The University submission to the Proposed District Plan requesting the delisting of Gordon Wilson Flats from the District Plan heritage list was first rejected by the independent panel, then accepted by Wellington City Council.
-This will now go to the Government for ratification.
+March 2024—The University's submission to the Proposed District Plan requesting the delisting of Gordon Wilson Flats from the District Plan heritage list was first rejected by the independent panel, then accepted by Wellington City Council.
+This proceeds to the Government for ratification.

-May 2024—The Minister for Resource Management reform rejected recommendations of the Wellington City Council to delist 10 heritage buildings, including the Gordon Wilson Flats.
+May 2024—The Minister for Resource Management reform rejects recommendations of the Wellington City Council to delist 10 heritage buildings, including the Gordon Wilson Flats.